Chinese Tea Ceremony: More Than Just a Drink

 Tea and Dim Sum

-At Ming Restaurant, we honor this tradition by offering carefully selected teas to complement our dim sum.
+At Hong Kong Palace, we honor this tradition by offering carefully selected teas to complement our dim sum.
 The gentle bitterness of a good pu-erh cuts through the richness of fried dishes, while jasmine tea enhances the delicate flavors of steamed dumplings.
+Ask your server for a tea recommendation with your meal — the right pairing transforms a great dish into an unforgettable one.